Chagatai Khanate: Moghulistan (1363–1487)

 The Timurid ruler Abu Sa'id Mirza schemed to split the Moghuls in two, so he summoned Yunus in 1456 and supported his authority in the Ili region.
 Yunus tried to conquer Kashgar but was repelled by Sayyid Ali and Esen Buqa II.
 Esen Buqa II died in 1462.
 His son Dost Muhammad was an inexperienced 17 year old.
 He plundered the territory of the Dughlats.
 By the time he died in 1469, his realm was in general revolt.
 Yunus took advantage of the situation to capture the Moghul capital Aksu.
 Dost Muhammad's young son Kebek Sultan was taken to Turpan, where he was proclaimed khan.
 Four years later, he was put to death by his followers and brought to Yunus.
 Yunus thus became the sole ruler of Moghulistan in 1472.

 Yunus' reign began with a raid by the Oirats under Esen Taishi's son Amasanj, who forced Yunus to flee to the Syr Darya.
 Yunus returned after the Oirats left with their pillage.
 In 1465, Yunus faced a rebellion by Mirza Abu Bakr Dughlat, who seized Yarkand and Khotan.
 Yunus attempted twice to remove to Abu Bakr but was defeated both times in 1479 and 1480, after which Abu Bakr also seized Kashgar.
-In the west, Yunus captured Hami from Kara Del, which was then a tributary of the Ming dynasty.
+In the east, Yunus captured Hami from Kara Del, which was then a tributary of the Ming dynasty.
 A Ming army evicted the Moghuls from the city but failed to catch them, and they soon returned to Hami afterwards.
 Yunus also took advantage of political infighting in the west to vassalize Umar Shaikh Mirza II's realm in Fergana.
 Yunus moved to Tashkent in 1484 and settled down, giving up the nomadic way of life.
 His nomadic followers became alarmed by this action and departed for the steppes, taking with them Yunus' second son Ahmad Alaq.
-When Yunus died in 1486, his realm was divided between the Yarkent Khanate, ruled by Mahmud Khan in the west, and the Turpan Khanate, ruled by Ahmad Alaq in the northeast.
+When Yunus died in 1486, his realm was divided between Western Moghulistan, ruled by Mahmud Khan, and Eastern Moghulistan, ruled by Ahmad Alaq in the northeast.

+Western and Eastern Moghulistan (1487–1508)

+Following the death of their father Yunus Khan, Mahmud Khan ruled over the western part of Moghulistan from Tashkent, while his brother Ahmad Alaq ruled over the eastern part.
+In 1488, the Timurids of Samarkand tried to recover Tashkent but were defeated by Mahmud.
+In 1487, Mahmud gave refuge to Muhammad Shaybani, who then seized Bukhara and Samarkand from the Timurids in 1500, making himself ruler of Transoxania.
+Shaybani immediately turned against Mahmud, who called his brother Ahmad Alaq for help, and defeated both Moghul khans and took them prisoner.
+Shaybani released them soon after, but kept Tashkent and Sairam.
+Ahmad died soon after.
+Mahmud was captured again in 1508 and put to death by Shaybani, marking the last time the Chagatayids were ejected from Transoxania.